wolffey13/hello-world/README.md

 <h1> Hello everyone!</h1>
-<h2> I would love to test these skills out by stylizing this page.</h2>
+<h2 class="red-text"> I would love to test these skills out by stylizing this page.</h2>